authorizerdev/authorizer-heroku/README.md

-# YAuth Server on Heroku
+# Authorizer Server on Heroku

-# authorizer

 authorizer is a complete open source authentication and authorization solution for your applications.
 Bring your database and have complete control over the authentication, authorization and user data.
 It is a microservice that can be deployed anywhere and connected any sql database..